Cisco Unified Contact Center Enterprise (Unified CCE) is a solution that

-The Logical Partitioning feature in Cisco Unified Communications Manager provides the same capability through a telephony system to control calls and features on the basis of specific allowed or forbidden configurations.
-A common telephony system in a contact center environment can provide access to both the PSTN and VoIP networks, and therefore configurations are required to provide controlled access and to avoid toll bypass.
+The Logical Partitioning feature in Cisco Unified Communications Manager provides the same capability to control calls and features based on specific allowed or forbidden configurations.
+A common telephony system in a contact center provides access to both the PSTN and VoIP networks.
+Therefore, the system requires configurations to provide controlled access and to avoid toll bypass.

-You can enable and configure the Logical Partitioning feature can be enabled and configured in Unified Communications Manager to prevent toll-bypass calls, thus allowing agents in a Unified CCE system to use the same phone for receiving customer calls and for making or receiving VoIP calls to and from other people within the organization.
-Although this eliminates the need for agents to have a second phone, contact center managers can choose to have a dedicated line or phone for customer calls and can allocate a different line or phone for other calls.
+You can enable and configure the Logical Partitioning feature to prevent toll-bypass calls.
+With the feature, agents in a Unified CCE system can use the same phone for receiving customer calls and for making or receiving VoIP calls with other employees.
+Although this feature eliminates the need for agents to have a second phone, contact center managers can choose to have a dedicated line or phone for customer calls and can allocate a different line or phone for other calls.